Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-union-type-a-deeper-look.md

 However, depending on what we want to do with this type, it can be difficult.
 For one, the Union type can only perform valid actions for both types.

-Let's see how that would in an example:
+Let's see how that would be in an example:

 ```js
 type myUnion = string | number;